The Founder's Guide to Stealth Startups

 You might have heard of Coda now, but before launch, the company was called Krypton and founded by a former YouTube Executive, Shishir Mehrotra.
 The company built its Excel-killer in secret with a $400 million pre-launch valuation.

-As you can see, all three of these stealth startups were founded by experienced technology executives with investment and industry connections that would be exceedingly hard for a first-time founder to replicate.
+As you can see, all three of these stealth startups were founded by serial entrepreneurs with investment and industry connections that would be exceedingly hard for a first-time founder to replicate.
 In my experience, most stealth startups that actually make it to launch have rich pedigrees behind the business.

 Tips for Building a Stealth Startup